gitname/react-gh-pages/README.md

     $ npm --version
     8.1.2
     ```
-    > Note: During the `Node.js` installation process, I opted to install `npm` automatically.
-Installing `npm` adds both the `npm` and `npx` commands to my system.
+    > Installing npm adds two commands to the system—`npm` and `npx`—both of which I'll be using while making this tutorial.

 2. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
-Here's the version I used while writing this tutorial:
+Here's the version I'll be using while making this tutorial:

     ```shell
     $ git --version
     git version 2.29.1.windows.1
     ```
-    > Note: I will be using the _command-line_ Git client in this tutorial.

 3. A [GitHub](https://github.com/signup) account. :octocat: